auth0/docs/articles/extensions/gitlab-deploy.md

 2. Create a new Access Token for Auth0.
 Make sure you copy the generated value and save it locally because you will not be able to access it again once you navigate away from this page.

 ::: panel-warning API access
 Make sure that you create the token with the `api (Access the authenticated user's API )` permission in Gitlab settings.
-If your Gitlab token does not contain the necessary permissions, you may receive a 'rejecting request of a tenant under quarantine' message because there was some uncaught error in the extension causing the webtask context to be quarantined.
+If your Gitlab token does not contain the necessary permissions, you may receive a "rejecting request of a tenant under quarantine" message because there was some uncaught error in the extension causing the Webtask context to be quarantined.
 :::

 ![Generate a personal Access Token](/media/articles/extensions/gitlab-deploy/new-access-token.png)